A No-Fuss Guide to Filing Taxes as a Married Couple

 Saving Time

-This goes without saying, but filing together could save some time over, say, filing twice individually.
-Consulting with an expert, if necessary, can also ultimately save money and valuable time, especially if both parties tune into the nuances of ways to maximize their tax benefits.
+This goes without saying, but filing taxes together as a married couple could save some time over, say, filing twice individually.
+Consulting with an expert, if necessary, can also ultimately save money and valuable time, especially if both parties tune into the nuances of ways to maximize their marriage tax benefits.

 Higher Charitable Deductions